 Veterinary Technician Specialty (VTS) Academies and Societies Approved by NAVTA

-There are a number of academies which have been completely approved and recognized by NAVTA, such as:
+There are a number of academies that have been completely approved and recognized by NAVTA, such as:

 - The Academy of Internal Medicine Veterinary